 The problem: predator meets prey.
 It’s that simple.

-We don’t think of our loveable companions as either predator or prey, but it is fact that dogs by nature are predatory animals and equines are prey.
+We don’t think of our lovable companions as either predator or prey, but it is fact that dogs by nature are predatory animals and equines are prey.
 Today, both species offer companionship and enjoy leisure activities with their owners, meaning they need to exist together and use common areas for exercise.

 The Solution: Socialisation, Close Control and Consideration

-From approximately four to nine weeks, puppies exposed to pleasant new stimuli will develop a long term positive association with it.
+From approximately four to nine weeks, puppies exposed to pleasant new stimuli will develop a long-term positive association with it.
 This is the perfect time to introduce them to horses, but the puppy at this age is usually still with the breeder, who may not take this action.